234 Goodman Street, Cincinnati, Ohio 45219 | (866) 941-UCNI (8264)

 The Brain Tumor Center at the University of Cincinnati (UC) Neuroscience Institute offers hope, compassion, expertise and the world's most advanced technologies to patients from across the region and around the world.

-The Cerebrovascular Disease and Stroke Center, together with the Greater Cincinnati/Northern Kentucky Stroke Team and the surgical/interventional neurovascular program provides a comprehensive center for stroke prevention and treatment of transient ischemic attack (TIA), ischemic stroke, aneurysm, arteriovenous malformation, and other cerebrovascular issues.
+The Comprehensive Stroke Center, together with the Greater Cincinnati/Northern Kentucky Stroke Team and the surgical/interventional neurovascular program provides a comprehensive center for stroke prevention and treatment of transient ischemic attack (TIA), ischemic stroke, aneurysm, arteriovenous malformation, and other cerebrovascular issues.
+Our internationally renowned faculty plays a leading role in clinical research and basic science studies, and the Comprehensive Stroke Center receives referrals from across the Midwest and around the world.
+Read More about the Comprehensive Stroke CenterEpilepsy Center

 Physicians at the Epilepsy Center at the UC Neuroscience Institute diagnose and treat hundreds of adult patients from across the region each year.
 Our multidisciplinary team has been together longer than any other epilepsy team in the country.
 It includes epileptologist, a neurosurgeon who specializes in epilepsy surgery, neuropsychologists, nurse clinicians, neuroscience nurses, and registered EEG technologists.

-The Epilepsy Center is the region's only center with a Level IV rating—the highest rating possible—from the National Association of Epilepsy Centers.
+The Epilepsy Center is the region’s only adult center with a Level IV rating—the highest rating possible—from the National Association of Epilepsy Centers.

 Welcome to the Memory Disorders Program at the UC Neuroscience Institute.
 Whether you have come to us seeking a diagnosis, a leading treatment, or a path forward, we will provide you or your loved one with advanced, compassionate and competent care.